ironscar/spring-six-pro/docs/spring-web-security.md

 - Security setup sometimes doesn't work if you have a jar running inside a docker container
 - This happens due to external jars which can be found on system by default but not on docker image
-- To address this, we add the following to `spring-boot-maven-plugin`
+- To address this, we add the following to `spring-boot-maven-plugin` in `pom.xml` plugins

 ```
 <includeSystemScope>true</includeSystemScope>